temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

 A Temporal Cloud Account Id is a unique customer identifier assigned by Temporal Technologies.
-Each Id is a short string of numbers and letters, at least five characters long.
+Each Id is a short string of numbers and letters like `f45a2`, at least five characters long.
 This account identifier is retained throughout the time each customer uses Temporal Cloud.

 At times you may need to know a customer Account Id.